Better Out Than In: Works

 The works Banksy has included in Better Out Than In primarily consist of stencil graffiti, much of which are political in nature.
 His first installment, which he captioned "the street is in play", depicted a child reaching for a bottle of spray paint on a sign reading "graffiti is a crime".
 The sign was stolen and later replaced by Queens-based graffiti group Smart Crew with a new sign that read "street art is a crime".
 Like most of his other works, the piece has audio accompaniment that can be heard either on the website or by calling a toll-free 800 number.

 In the East Village, Banksy's fifth work was housed in a delivery truck as a "mobile garden," which included theatrical property showing a rainbow, waterfall, and butterflies.
 The following day Banksy posted a photo of a tracking device he found under the vehicle.

 Banksy's installments are located all across the five boroughs, with some being purely multimedia exhibits.
 On 6 October, as a way to have made an installment in Dumbo, Brooklyn, a primary arts district of the city, Banksy posted a video featuring the Walt Disney character Dumbo being shot down by Syrian rebels, the meaning behind which puzzled many.

 On 9 October, Banksy unveiled one of the more elaborate and politically strong pieces of the series.
-It featured armed soldiers and horses spray-painted on a car and trailer in an empty lot in the Lower East Side.
+It featured armed soldiers and horses spray-painted on a car and trailer in an empty lot on the Lower East Side.
 Instead of commentary about the work, the accompanying audio was that of a classified video from the July 12, 2007, Baghdad airstrike.
 After being dismantled, the car was towed away to prevent further defacement.

 Day 11 saw an elaborate political display questioning the "casual cruelty" of the meat industry.
 Entitled Sirens of the Lambs, Banksy drove around a military-style cargo truck filled with squealing, stuffed animatronic livestock.
 The truck fittingly made its debut in Meatpacking District, Manhattan, but toured the rest of the city in the following weeks.

 On 13 October, Banksy made headlines when it was revealed that the art an older man was selling outside Central Park was actually authentic, signed Banksy canvases, sold for only $60 each.
 Having not announced this beforehand, tourists and park goers were unaware of the value the paintings had, which the BBC estimated could be upwards of $32,000 each.
 Banksy posted a video on his website chronicling the surprise sale, which revealed that a total of seven paintings were sold for $420 taking.
 A woman from New Zealand who bought two for $60 each later sold them for £125,000 at a London auction in 2014.